francesco-innocenti/Neuro_AI_Papers/README.md

 This paper does exactly what it promises.
 They show how thousands of synapses on multiple dendrites allow a neuron to recognise hundreds of independent patterns robustly.
-They propose a neuron model incorporating the three known dendritic integration zones of pyramidal neurons: proximal dendrites providing feedforward input and leading to action potentials; and basal and apical dendrites providing predictions with depolarisation without action potential.
-They show that a single-layer network of these neurons can learn **learn how?** pattern sequences continuously and robustly.
+They propose a neuron model incorporating the three known dendritic integration zones of pyramidal neurons: proximal dendrites providing feedforward input leading to action potentials; and basal and apical dendrites providing predictions leading to depolarisation only.
+They show that a single-layer network of these neurons can learn with a Hebbian-like rule sequences of patterns continuously and robustly.

 ## Background sources